-Finding 2B(1): These values, policies and programs deal with ensuring there is a sufficient land supply to meet the city's 20 year need within the UGB, to ensure public facilities are planned to support development of the land, and protecting large lots for industries that need it for large scale development (rather than breaking it up into smaller parcels).
-This UGB expansion proposal supports these values, policies and programs as it will add 96 acres to an existing industrial site which is currently under development and in need of additional land for future development.
+Finding 2B(1): These values, policies and programs deal with ensuring there is a sufficient land supply to meet the city's 20 year need within the UGB and to ensure public facilities are planned to support development of the land, with special emphasis on protecting large industrial lots for industries that need land at that scale.
+This UGB expansion proposal supports these values, policies and programs as it will add to the industrial land inventory a 114 acre site.
+To the immediate north is an additional 96 acres of industrial land under the same ownership, which makes both immediately to the east of a newly developed data center.
+The UGB expansion in this location positions land for expansion of an industrial use if the need arises.